Cherokee County DUI Lawyers

 DDS-1205 form

-Regardless of whether you have actually received a DDS-1205 form from your police officer in your Cherokee DUI case, it is important for you to understand that you only have 30 days to request a hearing to preserve your driving privileges or waive your hearing through the Georgia Department of Driver Services by opting for an ignition interlock device permit.
+Regardless of whether you have received a DDS-1205 form from your police officer in your Cherokee DUI case, you need to understand that you only have 30 days to request a hearing to preserve your driving privileges or waive your hearing through the Georgia Department of Driver Services by opting for an ignition interlock device permit.

-Three tracks you can take [beware of making a choice without the advice of an experienced Cherokee DUI lawyer]:
+Three tracks you can take [beware of choosing without the advice of an experienced Cherokee DUI lawyer]:

-2. Request an administrative hearing: This is the traditional track that has been the law for many years now, except now there are thirty days instead of ten business days to take action.
+The traditional track is to request an administrative hearing.
+This path has been the law for many years, except there are thirty days instead of ten business days to take action.
 This track is where a request for an administrative hearing is submitted to the Georgia Department of Driver Services challenging the Cherokee County DUI officer’s decision to administratively suspend your driver’s license for testing above Georgia’s “per se” legal limit for alcohol concentration, or for refusing the Cherokee DUI officer’s request for a state-administered chemical test of your breath, blood, urine, or other bodily substances.
-Keep in mind that if you choose this option, most law enforcement officers in Cherokee County, including Georgia State Patrol Troopers, almost always show up at administrative hearings and will not withdraw an administrative suspension unless a driver agrees to plead guilty to DUI.
+Remember that if you choose this option, most law enforcement officers in Cherokee County, including Georgia State Patrol Troopers, almost always show up at administrative hearings and will not withdraw an administrative suspension unless a driver agrees to plead guilty to DUI.

-3. Properly waive your right to an administrative hearing and have an ignition interlock installed: This track came into effect July 1, 2017.
-This allows the first DUI arrest in five years for drivers to be able to drive in the state of Georgia and fight their Cherokee County DUI criminal case without losing the privilege to drive.
-It comes with a cost of course.
-It involves you waiving your right to an administrative hearing through the Georgia Department of Driver Services and you will need to install an ignition interlock device on your vehicle for a minimum of 120 days if you tested over the “per se” legal limit, or one solid year of having the ignition interlock device installed in your vehicle (and driving under the confines of an ignition interlock permit) if you refused the Cherokee DUI officer’s request for a state-administered chemical test.
-If you choose this track, we highly advise that you install the ignition interlock first, then go to DDS within 30 days from the date of arrest to obtain the permit.
+This track to properly waive your right to an administrative hearing and have an ignition interlock installed came into effect on July 1, 2017, by statute.
+This law allows the first DUI arrest in five years for drivers to be able to drive in the state of Georgia and fight their Cherokee County DUI criminal case without losing the privilege to drive.
+It comes with a cost, of course.
+It involves waiving your right to an administrative hearing through the Georgia Department of Driver Services.
+You would need to install an ignition interlock device on your vehicle for a minimum of 120 days if you tested over the “per se” legal limit or one solid year of having the ignition interlock device installed in your vehicle (and driving under the confines of an ignition interlock permit) if you refused the Cherokee DUI officer’s request for a state-administered chemical test.
+If you choose this track, we highly advise installing the ignition interlock first and then going to DDS within 30 days from the date of arrest to obtain the permit.
 There are obvious concerns and pitfalls in choosing this track.
-For many people, the stigma of having the ignition interlock device installed in their vehicle is just not worth it.
-The ignition interlock device is also expensive: it requires an installation fee as well as a monthly monitoring fee.
+For many, the stigma of having the ignition interlock device installed in their vehicle is not worth it.
+The ignition interlock device is also expensive, requiring installation and monthly monitoring fees.
 And if you remove it while under your ignition interlock permit, tamper with it, or it tests positive, your permit to drive may be revoked for six months – meaning no driving at all.
 In addition to waiving your right to an administrative hearing and having an ignition interlock device installed on your vehicle, you must also meet the following conditions:

 • An application for the permit must be made with DDS within 30 days of the person being served notice of the ALS by the Cherokee DUI arresting officer through the DDS-1205 form (usually 30 days from the date of arrest), or—in the event of a DDS-1205S form—within 30 days of receiving such notice of the ALS from DDS (from a blood test result that was not procured by a search warrant);